-The supplementary retirement arrangements for the Executive Officers, provide service credit of 1.00 years for each year of service.
-Ms. Mathieu had an additional 1.20761 years of service recognized in fiscal 2021 in respect of part-time service that was not previously pensionable.
+(1) The supplementary retirement arrangements for the Executive Officers, provide service credit of 1.00 years for each year of service.

 Mr. Bohn's credited service includes approximately 5.8 years of elective service once recognized under the registered pension plans of previous employers and purchased in December 2005.